Camino Francés 2013

 Today, the 5 of us, Franco, Michel, Tanya, Femke and myself left the albergue at the same time.
 The sun was rising and a glowing red lit the sky.
 My snoring from last night was brought up, much to my denial and bemusement.

 The pace was slow, we took it easy.
-Over the next hour, we were met by Gary and his partner from Canada who were taking things much easier than us.
+Over the next hour, we were met by Gary and his partner from Canada who was taking things much easier than us.
 Six of us headed on to El Burgo Ranero, the first town that we passed today.
 It is another small town who are dependant on the Camino.
 Again, this town was sleepy and only had one bar open at the time.
-Most folks walked to this town yesterday as it is a recommended stop off point in a few manuals.
+Most folks walked to this town yesterday as it is a recommended stop-off point in a few manuals.

 I stopped off for a drink and stayed for a few minutes with the girls and the Canadian couple.
 Franco and Michel walked ahead and it would be a while before I caught up with them.